hubernikus/python_project/README.md

 	- @classmethod :
 	- @staticmethod: create_unit_circle_points(number, radius)

-  Operator overloading: do not do it in python, just create two separate functions with hint what it does
+  Function overloading: do not do it in python, just create two separate functions with hint what it does

  - Add colors both to the Shape & to the point -> do plotting of the points